kjensen19/Weekend-Movie-Sagas/INSTRUCTIONS.md

 This view is completed already!
 It displays all of the movies in the movie database.

-- TODO: When a movie poster is clicked, a user should be brought to the `/details` view for that movie.
+🔥- TODO: When a movie poster is clicked, a user should be brought to the `/details` view for that movie.

 ### Details Page

-This should show all details **including ALL genres** for the selected movie, including title, description, and the image, too!
+🔥This should show all details **including ALL genres** for the selected movie, including title, description, and the image, too!
 Use Sagas and Redux to handle these requests and data.

-- TODO: The details page should have a `Back to List` button, which should bring the user to the Home/List Page
+🔥- TODO: The details page should have a `Back to List` button, which should bring the user to the Home/List Page

-> Base functionality does not require the movie details to load correctly after refresh of the browser.
+🔥> Base functionality does not require the movie details to load correctly after refresh of the browser.

- > Hint : You can make a GET request for a specific movie.
+ 🔥> Hint : You can make a GET request for a specific movie.
 Remember `req.params` and `:id`?
 ---

 ### General Considerations